-Purpose: The legal and business reviews, contract signing, and execution of the MSA and SOW.
+Purpose: This is the legal and business reviews, contract signing, and execution of the MSA and SOW.
 Third-party vendors will differ on the details of contracting, but you should expect flexibility that aligns with your product landscape and business needs.